lukasheinz92/elliot/HELP - SQL Editor.md

 - for date use DATEVALUE(...) function; DATEVALUE(2018-09-26)
 - NULL is allowed

-You can use these wild cards (with LIKE):
+You can use these wild cards (with LIKE statement):
 - % (percentage) - various number of characters (including no character)
 - _ (underscore) - exactly one character